 Any lost property found during the event is taken to the Information Tent at the Park and to Dorset Gardens Methodist Church at Pride Village Party.

-Mobile phones we will charge – if you call us on Sunday/ Monday we will answer and try and re-unite you to your phone!
+Mobile phones we will charge – if you call us on Monday we will answer and try to re-unite you to your phone!

 We have St John Ambulance at each of our fenced and ticketed sites.